-Continuing with our Post-Surgery Oral Care tips, for this post Sani Dental Group would like to assist all our patients who have had questions and concerns on what to do after a cosmetic procedure has been performed.
-Dental cosmetics procedure include: Bridges, Crowns, Veneers, Dentures and Partial Dentures.
+Continuing with our Post-Surgery Oral Care tips, for this post Sani Dental Group would like to assist all our patients who have had questions and concerns about what to do after a cosmetic procedure has been performed.

 After the procedure is done we invite you to read our Post-Surgery Oral Care: Dental Cosmetics to better help you with the outcomes.

 Dentures are very delicate and can break if they fall; even if it is only a few inches or centimeters.

 - Stand in front of a folded towel or the sink full of water when you have them in your hands.